 - 3 tablespoons unsalted butter

 - 1 pound small raw shrimp, peeled and deveined

 - 1 tablespoon lemon juice

-- Pinch of salt and pepper, if needed
+- Pinch of salt and pepper, optional

 - 2 tablespoons olive oil